-- Overload of the central locking system by operating at frequent intervals, the power supply is interrupted for a short time
+- Overload of the central locking system by operating at frequent intervals, the power supply is interrupted for a short time - Interference from higher-power radio waves from other sources Unlocking ♀ 25.

 Radio remote control battery replacement

 Replace the battery as soon as the range reduces.